1: Disinfect the Dead

 Already, her sensors were tracking and modeling the drone’s whereabouts.
 But the drone kindly opted to save her the trouble.
 A yelp of surprise, quickly triangulated.
 A source highlighted on her HUD.
 Had the drone climbed to the second floor already?

 Hand replaced with three claws, J slashed the wall.
-Mass constructed human homes never withstood her strength, and now the plastic folded as so much debris, like shreds of paper.
+Mass-constructed human homes never withstood her strength, and now the plaster folded as so much debris, like mere shreds of paper.
 She stepped in, and another slash opened the ceiling above her.
 She leapt up.

 The only response was another projectile flung.
 J slashed it — and was that a can of beans?
 The organic mess exploded, draping her in lumpy soup.